ProgUn1corn/Qlourie_Astral_R/README.md

 ## Misc
 - 25KG ballast for center of gravity adjustment
 - Driver weight included in racing seat part
+- Rally light for better vision at night events (about 7kg, also act as ballast)
 - Spare wheel selection for weight accuracy
 - Troll driver's model, hands moving with steering wheel LOL